Key Safety Guidelines for Shooting Steel

 Why Prefer Shooting Steel?

 The shooters prefer quality shooting targets as they can be easily and quickly set up.
 You can shoot them comfortably until you are out of ammo or tired.
 Set one end of 2”x4” in your tension mount at the top and the other at the bottom.

-Target shooting at scrap steel metals or any other soft metal targets can produce unpredictable results.
+Target shooting at scrap metals or any other soft metals can produce unpredictable results.
 Scrap metal is often not hardened correctly and can have corrosive properties that make the target unsafe to shoot.
-Apart from the above, there are various positive reasons people like using AR500 steel targets.
+Apart from the above, there are various positive reasons people like using AR500 targets.

-More reasons for using steel targets are discussed below:
+More reasons for using metal targets are discussed below:

 - You will receive an immediate response on whether the target is hit or missed.

 - You will receive auditory feedback with a “ring sound” and a visual feedback due to our targets being powder coated.